lucasgcb/nextlevelweek/README.md

 ### Task

 Develop _Ecoleta_, a full-stack application for assisting in trash disposal and recycling.
-This single page application should assist in making recycling easier by letting users alert garbage collection companies of their well separated junk.
-It should include a point registration service, and a user mobile app for finding said points.
-It must all be integrated and use a maps API.
+This single page application should assist in making recycling easier by letting users find garbage collection points for disposing of their well separated junk.
+It should include a point registration service, and a user mobile app for finding said points using a Map API.

 ### Design document